sst/sst/www/docs/constructs/NextjsSite.md

 _Type_: [`NextjsSiteFunctionProps`](#nextjssitefunctionprops), _defaults to_ `{}`

 The default function props to be applied to all the Lambda Functions created by this construct.

+### waitForInvalidation?

+_Type_ : `boolean`, _defaults to true_

+While deploying, SST waits for the CloudFront cache invalidation process to finish.
+This ensures that the new content will be served once the deploy command finishes.
+However, this process can sometimes take more than 5 mins.
+For non-prod environments it might make sense to pass in `false`.
+That'll skip waiting for the cache to invalidate and speed up the deploy process.

 ### disablePlaceholder?